Ultimate Guide to Singapore Airport Transfers 2024 (+Prices)

 The taxi rides in Singapore are metered, so the price will depend on distance traveled.
 But the most important issue to be aware of here is choosing the right vehicle.

-TIP: Watch out not to get a limo or premium taxi (esepcially if you’re traveling as a couple or by yourself).
+Watch out not to get a limo or premium taxi (especially if you’re traveling as a couple or by yourself).
 The price will be higher!
 Just tell the attendant at the taxi stand you want a normal taxi.

 P.S.
-We used Uber to get around town later and I noticed they weren’t as strict about having a baby seat, and I could have him on my lap all the time.
+We used Uber to get around town later and I noticed they weren’t as strict about having a baby seat, as I could have my baby on my lap all the time.

 Here’s a short overview to help you pick the right vehicle for the ride from the airport to the city: